dpneumo/Floyd_Warshall/README.md

 **Background:**

 *Floyd-Warshall* is a recursive algorithm for finding the shortest path, if one exists, between each pair of nodes on a weighted graph.
 The graph can be directed or non-directed but must not have negative cycles.
-(The sum of the edge distances (weights) in a cycle must not be negative.)
+That is, the sum of the edge distances (weights) in a cycle must not be negative.

 The algorithm uses a matrix ***dist*** of path distances between each pair of nodes.
 The matrix is initialized with infinity for the distance between all pairs.
 Then known distances are filled into the matrix.